-(The film) almost single-handedly created a climate of acceptance within the country for a Kiwi film industry.– Jonathan Dowling - Evening Post, 27 February 1988
+[Sleeping Dogs] almost single-handedly created a climate of acceptance within the country for a Kiwi film industry.– Jonathan Dowling looks back at the film's impact, The Evening Post, 27 February 1988

-Funded with the assistance of the Queen Elizabeth II Arts Council.
+Produced in association with Broadbank Corporation, Development Finance Corporation of NZ, and Television One, with the assistance of the Queen Elizabeth II Arts Council

 Opening song 'Don't Look Back' sung and composed by Murray Grindlay